salvatorecampagna/CarND/term1/project4_advanced_lane_detection/README.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial

-Lane line pixels are identified on the warped image by function `slide_window_searc()` provided in cell 17.
+Lane line pixels are identified on the warped image by function `slide_window_search()` provided in cell 17.
 It returns fit coefficients for a second order polynomial which are then used by function `image_lane()` to display the lane lines on the original undistorted image and on the warped image:

 ![alt text][test_warplane]
 ![alt text][test_lane]